antonio666917/go-taskmanager/readme.md

 * **data**: Implements the persistence logic with the MongoDB database
 * **models**: Describes the data model of the application
 * **routers**: Implements the HTTP request routers for the RESTful API

+## Resource Modeling

+Check out the [Wiki page](https://github.com/antoniwan/go-taskmanager/wiki/Resource-Modeling-for-the-Task-Manager-API) to see the resource modeling for this project.